 Because OpenCart is open-source, stores on OpenCart face a higher security risk than those on closed documentation platforms.
 Hackers can more easily find the vulnerabilities in the software and target those vulnerabilities.

-To keep up, OpenCart developers regularly release patches to cover those vulnerabilities.
+To keep up, OpenCart developers regularly release new versions of OpenCart that include patches to cover those vulnerabilities.
 It is your job to keep on top of the latest security developments.
 You’ll also have to purchase your own SSL certificate.
-Take a look at OpenCart’s security recommendations here.
+Take a look at OpenCart’s security recommendations.

 OpenCart is PCI compliant.